WalletHub, Financial Company

 @WalletHub

-The difference between full coverage and comprehensive insurance is that full coverage is a car insurance policy that includes both comprehensive and collision insurance along with the state’s minimum requirements.
+The difference between full coverage and comprehensive insurance is that a full coverage policy includes both comprehensive insurance and collision insurance, along with any car insurance coverage your state requires.
 Comprehensive insurance covers damage to a car from things other than accidents, like theft or fire.

 When shopping for insurance, it’s best to look past labels like full coverage and instead consider your state’s laws and your own financial situation.
 And if an insurance agent or broker offers to sell you full coverage, be sure to clarify exactly what’s included.